godatadriven/academy-dbt-at-scale/docs/group2/checklist.md

 ---

-## Step 13 — BONUS: Investigate the snapshot for episodes
+## Step 13 - BONUS: Investigate the snapshot for episodes

+- [ ] Step complete

-Create a snapshot for `raw_podcasts.episodes` tracking changes to `title` and `duration_seconds`.
+Create a snapshot for `podcasts.episodes` tracking changes to `title` and `duration_seconds`.
 Why might you want to track duration changes?
 (Episodes sometimes get re-edited and re-uploaded.)

 !!! success "Done?"
     You've fixed real bugs, built a cross-domain content mart, implemented SCD Type 2 for article metadata, and hardened the test suite.
-Your work directly enables Group 3's revenue attribution — they need clean content data to allocate ad revenue correctly.
+Your work directly enables Group 3's revenue attribution - they need clean content data to allocate ad revenue correctly.